mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/solid-typescript.md

 Why should we?
 After we achieve dexterity with a programming language, we focus our efforts on fighting undefined errors, what _this_ means and several other annoying things.

-Not to mention, it's pretty challenging to enter the JavaScript work these days.
+Not to mention, it's pretty challenging to enter the JavaScript world these days.

 JavaScript developers have a **lot** on their plates to figure out as is (browsers, transpilation, build tools, and now TypeScript).